badaboot/gatsby-starter-minimal-ts/src/content/vibe-coding.md

 I've written SQL `CREATE` statements before and never prompted for them.
 Here's what I did:

-1. write the SQL `CREATE` statements on a Google doc
+1. write the SQL `CREATE` statements and test it locally on Postgres
 2. write a prompt to describe the statement
-3. put the prompt in and verify the resulting SQL was correct
+3. put the prompt into lovable and verify the resulting SQL was correct

 A non-technical person can prompt to create the `CREATE` statements and get them right; this is not the hard part.